MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/overview-of-the-driver-selection-process.md

 -   If the [**AllSignersEqual** Group Policy](./allsigningequal-group-policy.md) is enabled, Windows ranks all digitally signed driver packages equally.

+> [!NOTE]
-**Note**  Starting with Windows 7, the [AllSignersEqual Group Policy](./allsigningequal-group-policy.md) is enabled by default.
+> Starting with Windows 7, the [AllSignersEqual Group Policy](./allsigningequal-group-policy.md) is enabled by default.
 In Windows Vista and Windows Server 2008, the **AllSignersEqual** Group Policy is disabled by default.
 IT departments can override the default ranking behavior by enabling or disabling the **AllSignersEqual** Group Policy.

 Signatures from a Windows signing authority include the following: